 Don't think that just because you don't have a band that you won't learn anything from the core training above.
 These are the fundamentals of online marketing that apply to any business, whether you're a musician, home studio or performer.
 Along with the modules above that'll teach you all the fundamentals you'll need to set up your online presence, I've also included specific things you should include if you're a home studio producer working with other bands locally or remotely.

 If you're just starting out your home studio these tools will help you get up and running quickly and if you're already working in the industry these tools are designed to help you streamline your process and make you work more efficiently.

-Included in the Plus Package is a special third module on email marketing teaching you the fundamentals of setting up your email software and sample scripts to write your first email campaign.
+Included in the Plus Package is a special third module on email marketing teaching you the fundamentals of setting up your email software and email campaign examples to help you create your first email campaign.

-This is a "music" version of the Email Marketing for Entrepreneurs presentation I've taught to up and coming entrepreneurs at the Thryve Scaleup business incubator as well as the 10West conference.
+This is a "music" version of the Email Marketing for Entrepreneurs presentation I've taught to up and coming entrepreneurs at the Thryve Scaleup business incubator as well as the TENWESTt conference (Tucson's version of South By Southwest).
 The principles are the same but you'll see how you can use them with specific music related businesses like bands and/or home studios.